johanhelsing/noisy_bevy/README.md

 let value = simplex_noise_2d(p);
 ```

+### From wgsl shaders

-wgsl: Just add the plugin to the app:
+First add the plugin to the Bevy app:

 ```rust ignore
 App::new()
     .add_plugin(NoisyShaderPlugin)
 ```

-And use it in your shaders, with the same API as on the CPU-side:
+And import it and use it in your shaders, with the same API as on the CPU-side:

 ```wgsl
 #import noisy_bevy::prelude